 What We Do

-AgTech X is building the go-to resource platform for individuals who are curious or actively seeking opportunities at the intersection of Agriculture, Technology, & Sustainability.
+AgTech X is building a community of individuals who are actively seeking opportunities at the intersection of Urban Agriculture, Technology, & Sustainability.
 We do this by curating knowledge, building collaboration, and identifying pathways to action for our members.
-Currently, we offer coworking-style memberships at our workspace in Brooklyn, where we also host classes, workshops, and other events.
+Currently, we offer coworking-style memberships at our workspace in Brooklyn, where we also host classes, workshops, and other events for non-members.

 But that is just the beginning.
 If you're curious to hear more about our future plans, get in touch with the team here.